 Employment as an accountant in Bruck an der Leitha

 For want of a research appointment, Christian Doppler worked as an accountant for a year at a cotton mill in Bruck an der Leitha.
 Because all of his applications for academic positions had been unsuccessful, he was planning on emigrating to the USA.
-However, just as these plans were starting to take shape, he received an offer for the position of professor of arithmetic, algebra and geometry at the Prague Estate Realschule (secondary school).
+However, just as these plans were starting to take shape, he received an offer for the position of professor of arithmetic, algebra and geometry at the Prague Corporate Secondary School.

 1835 – 1841

-Professor of arithmetic, algebra and geometry at the Prague Estate Realschule.
+Professor of arithmetic, algebra and geometry at the Prague Corporate Secondary School.

 In 1836, 32 year-old Doppler married the 24 year-old Salzburger Mathilde Sturm, the daughter of a respected gold and silversmith.
 For the next 11 years, the Doppler family lived in Prague, and was blessed with five children.

 Granted membership of the Royal Bohemian Society of Sciences (Academy) upon the recommendation of the theologian and mathematician, Bernhard Bolzano.

 25th May 1842